Stratio/stratio-connector-hdfs/doc/src/site/sphinx/about.rst

    ``xdsh:user>  ATTACH CLUSTER <cluster_name> ON DATASTORE <datastore_name> WITH OPTIONS {'highavailability': 'true', 'user': 'The_user_name', 'path':'Base_path_to_HDFS_root_directory'};``

    Add the connector manifest.
-The XML with the manifest can be found in the path of the HDFS Connector in target/stratio-connector-hdfs-0.3.0/conf/HDFSConnector.xml
+The XML with the manifest can be found in the path of the Stratio Connector-HDFS in target/stratio-connector-hdfs-[version]/conf/HDFSConnector.xml

    ``xdsh:user>  ADD CONNECTOR <Path to HDFS Connector Manifest>``